Pro-Palestinian protests: Is academic freedom under threat? – DW – 06/18/2024

 Pro-Palestinian protests: Is academic freedom under threat?June 18, 2024

+She made the comment at the launch of Germany's Science Year, which in 2024 focuses on freedom, a theme chosen to mark the 75th anniversary of Germany's Basic Law, the country's constitution.

-But now more than 2,800 academics are accusing her of threatening freedom of expression and are calling for the minister's resignation in an open letter.
+But now more than 2,900 academics are accusing Stark-Watzinger of threatening freedom of expression and have called for the minister's resignation in an open letter.

-At the beginning of May, a pro-Palestinian protest camp on the campus of the Freie Universität Berlin was cleared by the police.
-More than 70 people were temporarily detained; 80 criminal investigations and 79 misdemeanor proceedings were initiated, according to the police.
-The some 150 activist students had been demonstrating against the actions of the Israeli army in the Gaza Strip.
-They had also tried to enter rooms and lecture halls at the university.
+At the beginning of May, a pro-Palestinian protest camp on the campus of the Freie Universität Berlin (Free University Berlin) was cleared by police.
+Officers detained more than 70 people temporarily and started 80 criminal investigations and 79 misdemeanor proceedings, according to the police.

+The students, who numbered around 150 in total, had been demonstrating against the actions of the Israeli army in the Gaza Strip.
+They had also tried to enter rooms and lecture halls at the university in the German capital.

-In reaction to actions of the university management and the police, hundreds of lecturers published a statement against the eviction.
-As they stated in the open letter, regardless of whether they agree with the specific demands of the protest camp, they defend the students' right to peaceful protest, which also includes occupying university grounds.
+In reaction to the actions of police and the university management, hundreds of academics published an open letter condemning the eviction.
+The academics defended the students' right to peaceful protest, including the right to occupy university grounds, the letter made clear, regardless of whether they agreed with the specific demands of the protest camp.

-The Education Minister was outraged by the letter.
-In an interview with daily Bild, she questioned whether the signatories were respecting the German constitution.
+The education minister was outraged by the letter.
+In an interview with German daily Bild, she questioned whether the signatories were respecting Germany's constitution.

-She apparently went even further: It was later revealed that her ministry wanted to examine whether academic funding of those who were critical of the measures could be cut.
+She apparently went even further: It was later revealed that her ministry wanted to examine whether it was possible to cut the academic funding of those critical of the cleaning of the pro-Palestinian camp.

-The outcry was strong among academics and politicians.
-Among various reactions, German politicians asked if the minister herself was respecting the German constitution.
+The subsequent outcry among academics and politicians was strong.
+Some German politicians even questioned whether Stark-Watzinger was respecting the German constitution.

-As pointed out by Walter Rosenthal, President of the German Rectors' Conference, one does not need to share the signatories' position, but linking an opinion to access to funding is an outright violation of academic freedom.
+Walter Rosenthal, the president of the German Rectors' Conference, the association of state and state-recognized universities, said that one doesn't not need to share the signatories' position, but linking an opinion to access to funding is an outright violation of academic freedom.

 A threat to Germany's academic reputation?

-The letter of protest, which has meanwhile also been signed by international professors and lecturers, accuses the Education Minister of intimidation: "Repressive reviews of academics who make public their critical stance on governmental decisions are familiar from authoritarian regimes that systematically hinder free discussion, including at universities."
+The open letter, which has since also been signed by international academics, accuses the education minister of intimidation: "Repressive reviews of academics who make public their critical stance on governmental decisions are familiar from authoritarian regimes that systematically hinder free discussion, including at universities" the statement says.

-"Even giving the impression that free social debate is being curtailed by the state damages our democratic society and the reputation of Germany as a center of research in the world," the statement adds.
+"Even giving the impression that free social debate is being curtailed by the state damages our democratic society and the reputation of Germany as a center of research in the world."

-The open letter was signed by well-known intellectuals such as democracy researcher Wolfgang Merkel, philosopher Rahel Jaeggi and sociologist Hartmut Rosa.
+Well-known intellectuals such as democracy researcher Wolfgang Merkel, philosopher Rahel Jaeggi and sociologist Hartmut Rosa signed the letter.

 Another signatory is Susan Bernofsky, translator and professor at New York's Columbia University.
 She had already experienced the occupation of her university by students in April — and criticized its evacuation by the police: "I signed the letter because I am horrified at the attempts both in Germany and in the United States to stifle and silence pro-Palestinian speech in violation of academic freedom and free speech rights."

-Such protests have been defamed as antisemitic.
-As Bernofsky told DW, she herself is Jewish and refutes such accusations.
+Protests critical of Israel's actions in Gaza have been called antisemitic.
+But Bernofsky, who is Jewish, refutes such accusations, she told DW.

-Worldwide protests against the impact of the Israel-Hamas war on the population in Gaza have also been taking place at universities all over the world — in Europe, Australia and Mexico.
+Protests against the impact of the Israel-Hamas war on the population in Gaza have also been taking place at universities in many parts of the world, from Europe to Australia and Mexico.

 The pressure on university management to curb these protests is great.
-Susan Bernofsky, like many of her colleagues, is alarmed that politicians want to gain control over the universities.
+Bernofsky, like many of her colleagues, is concerned that politicians want to gain control over universities.

 Education Ministry's State Secretary fired

-In the wake of the funding scandal, the German Education Minister's State Secretary, Sabine Döring, was dismissed on Sunday.
+In the wake of the revelations about the possibility of funding cuts, the Education Ministery's State Secretary Sabine Döring, was dismissed on Sunday.

 Stark-Watzinger claims that she was not personally involved in asking for an examination of funding requirements.